yeasy/code_snippet/README.md

 ##algorithm
 Some code blocks for test algorithms, such as sorting, searching, etc..

+##bf-gdt
+Example to show how to use the bloom-filter based gdt data structure.

 ##getIP
 Some scripts to get local ip address of the network interfaces.